BankAxept/bankaxept-epayment-development-kit/README.md

-# Development kit for Epayment integration
+# Development kit for ePayment integration

 This sdk provides a spi.